Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Company Size Banking Strategy Employment Strategy

-50–200 employees Wise for international payments; traditional bank for lending Global employment platform for 1–20 people per country; consider entity setup in core markets
+50–200 Employees Wise for FX; traditional bank for credit.
+Platform hiring for 1–20 per country; entity setup in core markets.

-200–1,000 employees Wise for international payments; traditional bank for lending and treasury Mixed model: owned entities in key markets; platform for smaller markets
+200–1,000 Employees Wise for FX; traditional bank for treasury.
+Mixed model: owned entities in key markets; platforms for tail markets.

 Common Questions

 Can I use Wise or Mercury for client trust accounts?
-No. Solicitors, accountants, and regulated professionals must use traditional banks or specialist trust-account providers.
+No. Solicitors, accountants, and regulated professionals must use traditional banks or specialist trust-account providers for statutory escrow.

 How fast can transaction limits increase?
 Wise and Mercury typically approve increases within 24–48 hours with documentation.
-Traditional banks may take 1–2 weeks.
+Traditional banks often take 1–2 weeks.

 Do virtual cards work with government suppliers?
 Acceptance varies.
-Defence contractors and government-linked suppliers often require traditional banking for compatibility.
+Defence contractors and government-linked suppliers frequently require traditional banking for compatibility with older payment systems.

 Making the Decision